iLoveAgents/vscode-iloveagents-foundry-theme/README.md

 ### License

 MIT.
-Not affiliated with Microsoft; “Azure” & related names are trademarks of Microsoft.
+Not affiliated with Microsoft; "Azure" & related names are trademarks of Microsoft.

 Enjoy & build great agents! 💙